-The Swedish DJ and producer brilliantly passes the DJ-Kicks test, discarding the euphoric, pumping 4/4 house beat in favor of a subtler mood offered by twenty-one tracks among which breakbeats and balearic vibes are in the spotlight.
+The Swedish DJ and producer brilliantly pass the DJ-Kicks test, discarding the euphoric, pumping 4/4 house beat in favor of a subtler mood offered by twenty-one tracks among which breakbeats and Balearic vibes are in the spotlight.

 The ending of the mix is perhaps its best part, thanks to sci-fi injected tracks shifting the atmosphere from the placid sunset vibes of the beginning to a late-night driving (or dancing) cyberpunk scenario.

 DJ Seinfeld could have just slammed bangers or vocal house tracks one after another; instead, he took the challenge of a commercial mix as an opportunity to show a more nuanced side of his musical vision, proving himself an eclectic selector not afraid of taking unexpected routes.
 A pleasurable listening from start to finish.

 Album: King Kami